archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 [^commutes]: Although it's most intuitive to think of individual operations as commuting (or not), commutativity is actually a property of the entire system as a whole and can be enforced in many places.
 For example, a data structure might be entirely composed of operations that are naturally commutative (e.g. only addition), in which case nothing more needs to be done.
 Or: the system might be designed such that every event is uniquely timestamped, identified, and placed in a totally-ordered event log, which can then be re-parsed whenever remote (concurrent) changes are inserted before the endpoint.
 Or: the system might still be event-based, but instead of keeping around an event log, incoming concurrent operations might be altered in order to make their effect on the data structure identical regardless of their order of arrival.
 So even if two operations might not be *naturally* commutative, they could still be made to commute *in effect* by a variety of methods.
 The trick is making sure that these "commutativity transformations" produce sensible results in the data.

-Now, there are two competing approaches in eventual consistency state-of–the-art, both tagged with rather unappetizing initialisms: [Operational Transformation][ot] (OT) and [Conflict-Free Replicated Data Types][crdt] (CRDTs).
+Now, there are two competing approaches in eventual consistency state-of-the-art, both tagged with rather unappetizing initialisms: [Operational Transformation][ot] (OT) and [Conflict-Free Replicated Data Types][crdt] (CRDTs).
 Fundamentally, these approaches tackle the same problem.
 Given an object that has been edited by an arbitrary number of connected devices, how do we coalesce and apply their changes in a consistent way, even when those changes might be concurrent or arrive out of creation order?
 And, moreover, what do we do if a user goes offline for a long time, or if the network is unstable, or even if we're in a peer-to-peer environment with no single source of truth?

 ## Operational Transformation (OT)